 Indeed, the forces called for in this music — large chorus, large orchestra, soprano solo and organ — make it nearly unique in the French repertoire.
 When it had its premiere in 1906, it hit the Parisian music world like a thunderbolt.

 Audiences knew they were hearing something much more significant than just the first performance of a new work.
 The French poet and essayist Léon-Paul Fargue echoed the sentiments of many when he wrote of the Psalm: “A great crater of music is opening up.”
-Ravel declared the music “striking and profound,” and others spoke of Schmitt as “the new Berlioz.”
+Maurice Ravel declared the music “powerful and profound,” and others spoke of Schmitt as “the new Berlioz.”

 The music director for the premiere was Désiré-Émile Inghelbrecht, the famous French conductor who would never tire of performing the Psalm.
 Indeed, Maestro Inghelbrecht performed it last in 1964, nearly 60 years later.

-That 1964 concert, along with four other live performances led by conductors such as Eugene Ormandy and Leon Botstein, have been captured for posterity and are listed in this post, including links to those performances.
+That 1964 concert, along with six other live performances led by conductors such as Eugene Ormandy and Leon Botstein, have been captured for posterity and are listed in this post, including links to those performances.

-It was a celebrated recording, made by the Paris Conservatoire Orchestra in the presence of the composer.
+That first one was a celebrated recording, made by the Paris Conservatoire Orchestra in the presence of the composer.
 The star-studded cast of performers included the Elisabeth Brasseur Chorale along with Denise Duval, a well-loved soprano who would go on to portray several important Poulenc opera heroines in the 1950s and 1960s — and who was with us until 2016 (well into her nineties) as a teacher and vocal coach.

 Twenty years would go by before the appearance of the next commercial recording.
 And for many music lovers, it is this one that remains the touchstone recording.
-In it, Jean Martinon directs the O.R.T.F. forces, supported by the ravishing soprano solo of Andréa Guiot and the powerful pipe organ of the Salle Wagram as played by the legendary Gaston Litaize.
+In it, Jean Martinon directs the ORTF’s musical forces, supported by the ravishing soprano solo of Andréa Guiot and the powerful pipe organ of the Salle Wagram as played by the legendary Gaston Litaize.

 Speaking personally, I find the 2006 Tortelier recording, made in São Paulo, Brazil, equally as inspired as the Martinon.
 But in truth, each of the various interpretations has its own merits.